fisnikp/my_really_cool_project/README.txt

-This project is seriously awesome, you guys.
+This project is totally  awesome, you guys.2

 This project will help me about working with Git repositories.!